 The Lord Jesus warns the church of the Laodiceans about the danger of lukewarmness.

 15 “I know your works, that you are neither cold nor hot.
 I could wish you were cold or hot.

-It is sad but true that many servants of God today have lost God’s fire, passion, or love in their souls and have become spiritually lukewarm, neither cold nor hot.
-Having lost God’s fire in their souls, yet they continue to bask in the ashes or glories of their past burning or exploits for God.
+It is sad but true that many servants of God today have lost God’s fire, passion, or love in their souls and have become spiritually lukewarm – neither cold nor hot.
+Even though they have lost God’s fire in their souls, yet they continue to bask in the ashes or glories of their past burnings or exploits for God.